Analysis | Why the U.K.’s Mutated Coronavirus Is Fanning Worries: QuickTake

 5. Will vaccines still be effective?

 The extent to which SARS-CoV-2 may evolve to escape immunity induced by infection or vaccination isn’t currently known.
 Studies are under way to understand that better.
 The WHO’s van Kerkhove told the BBC that current information suggests that the new variant doesn’t have any impact on the vaccines being rolled out.
+Over time, as more mutations occur, vaccines may need to be altered.
+This happens with seasonal flu, which mutates every year, and the vaccine is adjusted accordingly.
+Unlike flu, coronaviruses have a proof-reading mechanism that means they doesn’t mutate as quickly as the flu virus.
+Covid-19 vaccines that have so far proved effective in trials can be easily tweaked if necessary, the BMJ medical journal reported on Dec.
+16.

 For more articles like this, please visit us at bloomberg.com